 We recommend that you stay in Telegraph Cove or Port McNeill the evening before your scheduled departure.
 We will have your dry bags available for pickup at our office anytime before 5:30 p.m., the day before your trip.
 If you are wondering about nearby slumbering places, please see our list of places to stay!

-Though wildlife encounters cannot be predicted, you will have four full days of opportunities to encounter them.
 In the early afternoon, your group will stop to stretch its legs and enjoy a picnic lunch on a remote beach before paddling the last stretch towards camp for the night.
-Hungry?
-Greek salad, hummus, pita, fruit, cookies, chips and tea are NIK classics!

 Days 2 & 3